 - How often will I use it?

-- In the future, will I be happy that I spent money on this?
+- Six months from now, will I be happy that I spent money on this?

 - Would my money be better spent on something else or somewhere else?

 By asking yourself these questions, you can stop an impulse buy in its tracks.
-Simply the act of pausing to reflect on what’s in your hand or in front of you can alter your shopping behaviour.
+The simple act of pausing to reflect on what’s in your hand or in front of you can alter your shopping behaviour.

 There may be a stigma around regifting, and Seinfeld fans might remember an episode focusing on that particular act back in the mid-1990’s.
-However, an item that is brand new and in perfect shape that you don’t plan on using should be given to someone who will appreciate it.
+However, if you have brand new (or lightly used) items that you don’t plan on using, they should be given to someone who will appreciate it.
 One caveat, though: ensure you’re not giving the gift back to the person who gave it to you in the first place.

-If you have any unused gift cards lying around, you can also easily regift those.
-If you’d prefer to gift a card from another retailer, another option is to exchange your card for a different one, or cash back.
+If you have any unused gift cards lying around, you can easily regift those.
+Or if you’d prefer to gift a card from another retailer, another option is to exchange your card for a different one, or cash-back.
 This can be done using a gift card swapping website such as CardSwap.
 You can even swap partially-used cards for brand new ones.

 If you have any hobbies or creative skills, this is the best time to put them to work.
 Knit scarves, hats or sweaters, frame your favourite online photos of you and your family and friends, or paint a beautiful landscape.
 These gifts are unique and can cost a lot less than what you find at the mall, provided you have the time to embark on these projects.
-If creativity is not your strongpoint, consider offering your time as a gift.
-You can make DIY gift certificates for babysitting a friend’s children, cooking them dinner or washing their car.
+If you’re like me, and arts and crafts is not your strongpoint, consider offering your time as a gift.
+You can make DIY gift certificates for babysitting your sister’s kids, cooking dinner for your parents, or washing your friend’s car.

 For the must-have items on your Christmas list, look to your credit card and points programs to earn you more on the dollar.
-The place where this comes in handy the most is the grocery store.
-Food is an absolute necessity and therefore, why not earn points or cash back on it?
-The President’s Choice Financial MasterCard tiered suite is extremely popular, while the Capital One Platinum MasterCard is designed solely for Costco shoppers and gives you cash back in the form of an in-store rebate coupon in January.
-For non-grocery-related shopping trips, you can still earn travel rewards, cash back or points towards merchandise for a well-deserved treat in the new year.
+The tips applies best at the grocery store.
+Food is an absolute necessity and therefore, why not earn points or cash-back on your groceries?
+The President’s Choice Financial® Mastercard® tiered suite is extremely popular, and it’s easy to rack up/redeem points if you frequently shop at Loblaws, Fortinos, Joe Fresh and Shoppers Drug Mart or any other President’s Choice-affiliated retailer.
+Also, the Capital One® MasterCard® gives you cash-back in the form of an in-store rebate coupon in January.

 It’s easy to get stressed at this time of year, especially when it comes to your finances, but no one should go deep into debt in order to celebrate the festive season.
-Take a moment to pause and remind yourself what is most important and what you’re thankful for before you head out shopping, and make your Christmas celebrations more about quality and less about quantity.
+Take a moment to pause and remind yourself what you’re most thankful for before you head out shopping, and make your Christmas celebrations more about quality and less about quantity.